-All of the director nominees are currently members of our board of directors.
-The nominee biographies under "-Board of Directors -Members of Our Board of Directors" indicate the experience, qualifications, attributes and skills of each of our current directors that led our nominating and corporate governance committee and our board to conclude he should continue to serve as a director of Ocular Therapeutix.
+All of the director nominees are currently members of our board of directors, except for Dr. Hong.
+The nominee biographies under "-Board of Directors-Our Board of Directors" indicate the experience, qualifications, attributes and skills of each of our continuing directors and nominees that led our nominating and corporate governance committee and our board to conclude he or she should continue to serve as a director of Ocular Therapeutix.
 Our nominating and corporate governance committee and our board believe that each of the nominees has the individual attributes and characteristics required of each of our directors, and that the nominees as a group possess the skill sets and specific experience desired of our board as a whole.